jannis-maier/AdvancedEventMeshBootcamp/exercises/ex1/README.md

 ![Pic 18](./images/ex1-18.png)

-20. You should see 1 message published in the Publish Status.
+20. You should see 1 message published.

 ![Pic 20](./images/ex1-19.png)